MewsSystems/gitbook-connector-api/use-cases/mews-terminals.md

 You will want to present a copy of the bill to the customer.
 One way to do this is to fetch a bill from Mews as a PDF document and print it out through a Mews connected printer.

-5. Optional: Get the bill PDF and store the Base64Data, using [Get bill PDF](../operations/bills.md#get-bill-pdf)
+1. Optional: Get the bill PDF and store the Base64Data, using [Get bill PDF](../operations/bills.md#get-bill-pdf)
-6. Optional: The user selects the printer and the number of copies required
+2. Optional: The user selects the printer and the number of copies required
-7. Optional: Print the bill, using [Add printer command](../operations/commands.md#add-printer-command) (like terminals, a printer is another type of connected device)
+3. Optional: Print the bill, using [Add printer command](../operations/commands.md#add-printer-command) (like terminals, a printer is another type of connected device)

 <p align="center">
   <img src="../.gitbook/assets/mews-terminals-8.png"/>
 </p>

 Now you are finished!

-### Typical POS implementation

-The POS workflow could be implemented as follows:

-#### Flow 1 (customer profile)
-1. POS user clicks 'pay by card' on the POS
-2. POS user types in the customer name
-3. POS system searches and presents all applicable search results
-4. POS user selects one result, or has the option to create a new customer profile
-5. POS system attempts payment via terminal against the customer profile
-6. If payment succeeds, the POS system posts the product items and closes the bill
-7. If payment fails, return to step 1

-#### Flow 2 (alternative, using Paymaster account)
-1. POS user clicks 'pay by card' on the POS
-2. POS system attempts payment via terminal against a pre-defined Paymaster profile
-3. If payment succeeds, the POS system posts the product items and closes the bill
-4. If payment fails, return to step 1

 ### Customer profile vs Paymaster profile